Nancy Schaefer

 The Counterargument

-- Bruce Schaefer had been struggling with significant financial stress and depression in the period before the deaths; friends corroborated that he had complained of investment losses during the 2008 financial crisis, and the couple was facing foreclosure with a courthouse sale scheduled for May 2010.
+- Bruce Schaefer had experienced significant financial stress; friends corroborated he had complained about investment losses during the 2008 financial crisis

-- No physical evidence of a third party was found at the scene; no foreign DNA, no signs of forced entry, no signs of struggle, and no witnesses reported any unusual activity at the residence.
+- No physical evidence of a third party was found: no foreign DNA, no signs of forced entry, no signs of struggle, no unusual activity reported by neighbors

 "I believe Child Protective Services nationwide has become corrupt and that the entire system is broken beyond repair.
 I am convinced parents and families should be warned of the dangers." — Nancy Schaefer, from "The Corrupt Business of Child Protective Services" (2007), Parental Rights